dreamhouseapp-jp/dreamhousejp-iot-lights/README.md

 # DreamHouse Connected Lights Server

+This is a development-time HTTPS proxy server for the Philips Hue Bridge.
+The Hue Bridge doesn't currently support HTTPS access.
+As a workaround, you can send HTTPS requests to this server which will then send your requests to the Hue Bridge using HTTP.
+This allows you to send requests to the Bridge from pages loaded using HTTPS (like Visualforce pages).
+This server allows you to test your application locally but is not suitable for a real-life deployment.
+For a real-life deployment, you'd need the Hue [Remote API](http://www.developers.meethue.com/content/remote-api) that is currently in beta.

 ## Prerequisites

 To run this sample application, you need a Philips Hue Bridge and at least one bulb connected to the bridge.
 Follow the instructions in the Philips Hue [Getting Started](http://www.developers.meethue.com/documentation/getting-started) to create a bridge user.

-## Local Environment
-This server allows you to test your application locally but is not suitable for a real-life deployment.
-Fot a real-life deployment, you'd need the Hue [Remote API](http://www.developers.meethue.com/content/remote-api) that is currently in beta.

 ## Installation Steps